gianni-rosato/svt-av1-psy/Docs/Appendix-Super-Resolution.md

 ##### Table 1.
 Super-resolution API

 ## 3. Optimization
-Super-resolution affects the coding speed: The current picture and its references are all needed to be downscaled to the same size for motion estimation search.
+Super-resolution affects the coding speed: The current picture and its references are downscaled to the same size for motion estimation search.
 In current implementation, pa ref[8] array and recon ref[8] array are used to hold downscaled reference pictures, to avoid duplicate downscaling on the same reference picture for different input pictures.

 When Auto-Dual or Auto-All is selected, each picture is encoded multiple times with different denominator values.
 A rate-distortion cost is produced by each coding pass.
 If the last rate-distortion cost is the best, the encoded bitstream will be used directly.
 If not, the current picture must be encoded again with the denominator value of the best rate-distortion cost.
 Mostly, full size coding has better rate-distortion cost than the downscaling ones, so full size coding pass is arranged in the last.
 Because only key frame and ARF may enable downscaling, an extra coding pass is barely needed in practice.
 The other possible solution is to eliminate the extra coding pass by saving coding states, but it requires extra memory and it is a bit more complicated to implement (E.g. At least need an extra special PCS to save all coding state for the best rate-distortion cost).